-As the Georgian saying goes “A stranger will never die of hunger here”
+As the popular Georgian saying goes “A stranger will never die of hunger here”

 Georgia , Armenia and Azerbaijan offer E-Visa services for most nationalities.
 Ensure you have pre approved visa’s for all countries if you are planning a road trip.
 This will make the border crossings much easier.

-Azerbaijan and Armenia have long standing conflicts with each other, the dislike is felt more at the Azeri side, and all borders between these countries are closed.
+Travel Tip: Azerbaijan and Armenia have long standing conflicts with each other, the dislike is felt more at the Azeri side, and all borders between these countries are closed.
 We would suggest you start from Azerbaijan and make your way through Georgia and not the other way around.
 Why?
-Because having an Armenian stamp on your passport does not bode very well at Azerbaijan.
+Having an Armenian stamp on your passport leads to a lot of questions at the Azerbaijan airport.

 Day 1 Arrive in Baku-AZERBAIJAN